k2view-academy/K2View-Academy/articles/19_Broadway/02_broadway_high_level_components.md

 ## Actor Inheritance

-Actors have an inheritance hierarchy.
-This enables activities such as pinning a constant value and reusing it across multiple flows, reusing some Actor logic such as JavaScript or SQL and even overriding the Actor Java implementation and tailoring it to a specific use case.
+Actors obey an inheritance hierarchy.
+This enables activities such as:
+- pinning a constant value and re-using it across multiple flows,
+- re-using some Actor logic such as JavaScript or SQL
+- overriding the Actor Java implementation and tailoring it to a specific use case.

 [Click for more information about Actor Inheritance](06_export_actor.md).

 ## Transactions

 Broadway has a built-in transaction management mechanism.
-Stages can be marked as part of a transaction.
-Any transactional resource the Actors in these Stages use, such as database or queue, automatically becomes part of a transaction.
-Once the Transactional Stages are complete, the transaction is committed.
-In case of failure the transactions will be rolled back.
+Stages can be marked for transaction.
+Any transactional resource needed by the Actors, such as a database or a queue, automatically becomes part of the stage's transaction.
+Once the Transactional Stage is completed, the transaction is committed.
+In case of failure, any submitted transaction will be rolled back.
-Transactions also take into account inner Broadway flows.
-If a Transactional Stage executes an inner Broadway flow, the flow automatically becomes part of the outer transaction.
+Transactions also take into account Broadway inner flows.
+If a Transactional Stage executes an inner flow, this inner flow is automatically considered as part of the transaction.

 [Click for more information about Transactions](23_transactions.md).

 ## Error Handling

-Every Stage can be assigned an error handler.
-The Error Handler is an Actor that can hold the logic to perform if an error occurs as well as the decision whether the flow should continue or stop on that error.
-The error Actor can be a simple logical check or an entire flow.
+Every Stage can be assigned with an error handling mechanism.
+The *ErrorHandler* Actor is used to hold the logic needed to deal with the error, as well as the decision whether the flow should continue or stop.
+The ErrorHandler Actor can be a simple logical statement or an entire inner flow.

 <img src="images/overview_error.png" >